 Gestational diabetes is usually temporary and can be treated.
-Here we look at ways you can help control your blood sugar levels during pregnancy.
+Here we look at ways to help control blood sugar levels during pregnancy.

 What is the treatment for gestational diabetes?

-If you have gestational diabetes, controlling your blood sugar levels will help lower your chances of having problems with your pregnancy (NICE, 2015; NHS Choices, 2016).
+When someone has gestational diabetes, controlling their blood sugar levels will help lower the chances of having problems with the pregnancy (NHS, 2019; NICE, 2020).

-You can help manage gestational diabetes through healthy eating and regular exercise.
-These changes to your lifestyle can help to make sure you have a healthy pregnancy and a healthy baby.
+Gestational diabetes can be managed through healthy eating and regular exercise.
+These changes set good foundations for a healthy pregnancy and a healthy baby.

-You may also need medication if lifestyle changes don’t make enough difference to your blood sugar level targets (NICE, 2015; NHS Choices, 2016).
+Some people may also need medication if lifestyle changes don’t make enough difference to their blood sugar levels (NHS, 2019; NICE, 2020).

 Healthy eating and exercise

-If you have gestational diabetes, it’s particularly important to focus on the type and amount of carbohydrates in your diet.
-You can talk to your midwife or GP about choosing foods with a low glycaemic index (GI) (NICE, 2015).
-These foods will help to keep your blood sugar levels at a healthy and stable level.
-You should also be referred to a dietician (NICE, 2015).
+It’s particularly important for people with gestational diabetes to focus on the type and amount of carbohydrates in their diet.
+A midwife or GP can advise about choosing foods with a low glycaemic index (GI) (NICE, 2020).
+These foods will help to keep blood sugar levels at a healthy and stable level.
+People with gestational diabetes should be referred to a dietician (NICE, 2020).

-Your midwife or GP will also provide guidance about the different ways you can keep active – like walking for 30 minutes after a meal (NICE, 2015).
-It’s good to aim for around two and a half hours of moderate exercise a week (NHS Choices, 2016).
+Physical activity also lowers blood glucose levels.
+A midwife or GP will provide guidance about the different ways of keeping active – like walking for 30 minutes after a meal (NICE, 2020).
+It’s good to aim for around two and a half hours of moderate exercise a week plus strength exercises on two or more days a week (NHS, 2019; NICE, 2020).

-How will my pregnancy care be different if I have gestational diabetes?
+How will pregnancy care be different with gestational diabetes?

-Your healthcare team will monitor you more closely during your pregnancy and your baby’s birth.
-This makes sure that the risk of any problems as a result of your diabetes is reduced.
+With gestational diabetes, a healthcare team will monitor the pregnancy and birth more closely.
+This makes sure that the risk of any problems as a result of diabetes is reduced.

-- You will be asked to check your blood sugar levels several times a day.
+- be asked to check their blood sugar levels several times a day

-- Your midwife should provide you with a blood sugar testing kit and show you how to do this.
+- have a midwife provide them with a blood sugar testing kit and be shown how to do this

-- They will also discuss with you how often to test your blood sugar levels and what the ideal blood sugar level is for you.
+- have a discussion with a midwife about how often to test blood sugar levels and what the ideal blood sugar level is.

-You will be offered more appointments with your midwife and/or GP to monitor you and your baby’s health and wellbeing.
-(NICE, 2015; NHS Choices, 2016)
+More appointments will be offered with a midwife and/or GP to monitor the baby’s health and wellbeing (NHS, 2019; NICE, 2020).

 Extra ultrasound scans

-You will also be offered extra scans to check how your baby is growing.
-By checking their size, your midwife and/or GP can discuss your best options for giving birth.
-(NICE, 2015; NHS Choices, 2016)
+Extra scans will be offered to check how the baby is growing.
+By checking their size, your midwife and/or GP can discuss the best options for giving birth (NHS, 2019; NICE, 2020).

 Further information and support